close Business Finance Invest Bullets Most Viewed

 In the year 2017, the company came up with an IPO of ₹1,870 Cr., which was opened with a bang.
 The company's shares were listed at almost a 114% premium, which reflects the positive sentiment for the company among investors.
 The company was listed at the price of ₹632, and the CMP (Current Market Price) stands at ₹3802, implying that the shares of the company have given a whopping 516.40% growth since then.

-RK Damani, being an investor himself very well understands the market and its players, which gives him an added advantage for running the company in parallel with maintaining a positive and healthy sentiment among the investors towards the company, like maintaining a healthy ROE (Return on Equity), adopting a strategically strong business model, etc. In FY23, the company had a market capitalization of ₹2.47 trillion.
+RK Damani, being an investor himself very well understands the market and its players, which gives him an added advantage for running the company in parallel with maintaining a positive and healthy sentiment among the investors towards the company, like maintaining a healthy ROE (Return on Equity), adopting a strategically strong business model, etc. In FY23, the company had a market capitalisation of ₹2.47 trillion.

 DMart's Business Model